Civil and Political Events During The Years of 1938-1940

 (1938-1940)

 This section will give a brief history of the civil and political events that took place throughout the USSR during the conflict filled years just prior to the Great Patriotic War.
-We later plan on discussing these events in detail.
-The Soviet leader of the period will also be profiled at a later time.
+Joseph Stalin himself will also be profiled at a later time.

 Political & Civil Events Historical Index